 Once the name and domain(s) have been input and the region selected, provide the certificate information.

-Note that key/certificate information must be uploaded unencrypted and in PEM formatting.
+Note: Key/certificate information must be uploaded unencrypted and in PEM formatting.

-- Private key
+- · Private key

-- · Certificate body
+- Certificate body

 - · Certificate chain

 - Also known as the intermediate certificate.
-Note that the certificate chain is not required for self-signed certificates.
+The certificate chain is not required for self-signed certificates.